SimonDelcuze/rtype/docs/server/level-system-spec.md

   - Event order is stable and reproducible.
 - The level system must be compatible with current networking:
   - `LevelInit` still carries archetypes and asset ids.
-  - New runtime events use a dedicated LevelEvent message (future issue).
+- Runtime events use the LevelEvent network message for scroll/background/music/camera/gates.

 ## Segment Model